Why The Bloodvein?

 The Hap Wilson book mentioned above has dozens of Bloodvein campsites indicated.
 Once you leave WCPP and hit the Manitoba section of the river campsites are plentiful and mostly stupendous.

 For Bloodvein pictograph locations, the Hap Wilson guidebook provides the general location of over a dozen of them.
-So do my various posts.
+So do the maps in my various posts.
 It would be a shame to paddle down the Bloodvein for over two weeks and not even know that you are paddling on the other side of the river from an Ojibwa rock painting site.
 Knowing they are there and then knowing where to find them puts you face to face with something that makes the Bloodvein trip even more special.

 Access Points – Choosing A Starting Point